Montana Court Records

 Is an Annulment Cheaper Than Divorce in Montana?

-No, an annulment is comparably more expensive than an uncontested divorce as legal expenses quickly add up.
-In addition to filing fees, the parties must pay professional fees, and cover the cost of preparing medico-legal evidence admissible in court.
+No, an annulment is comparably more expensive than an uncontested divorce, as legal expenses quickly add up.
+In addition to filing fees, the parties are typically required to pay professional fees and cover the cost of preparing medico-legal evidence admissible in court.
 An uncontested divorce, on the other hand, does not require these fees and expenses.

 What is an Uncontested Divorce in Montana?